-PURPOSE ...
+PURPOSE . . .

 The Tax-Exempt Bonds . . .
-Proceeds from the sale of the Tax-Exempt Bonds will be used to provide funds to: (i) engineer, construct, improve, repairing, develop, extend and expand streets, thoroughfares, bridges, interchanges, intersections, grade separations, sidewalks and other public ways of the Town, including related streetscape improvements, public utility improvements, storm drainage facilities and improvements, signalization and other traffic controls, street lighting, and the acquisition of land therefor; (ii) acquire and improve of land and interests in land to provide improvements, additions and access to the Addison Municipal Airport, and (iii) pay the costs of issuing the Tax-Exempt Bonds.
+Proceeds from the sale of the Tax-Exempt Bonds will be used to provide funds for: (i) engineering, constructing, reconstructing, improving, repairing, developing, extending and expanding streets, thoroughfares, bridges, interchanges, intersections, grade separations, sidewalks and other public ways of the Town, including related streetscape improvements, public utility improvements, storm drainage facilities and improvements, signalization and other traffic controls, street lighting, and the acquisition of land therefor; relocating utilities currently located in or adjacent to the Belt Line Road right-of-way and acquiring, constructing, and developing Belt Line Road roadway and streetscape improvements and the acquisition of land therefor; and (iii) for the payment of the costs of issuing the Tax-Exempt Bonds.

-The AMT Bonds...
-Proceeds from the sale of the AMT Bonds will be used to provide funds to: (i) acquire and improve of land and interests in land to provide improvements, additions and access to the Addison Municipal Airport, and (ii) pay the costs of issuing the AMT Bonds.
+The AMT Bonds . . .
+Proceeds from the sale of the AMT Bonds will be used to provide funds to: (i) refund a portion of the Town's outstanding debt described in Schedule I hereto (the "Refunded Obligations") for debt service savings, and (ii) to pay the costs of issuing the AMT Bonds.